adminALEX/Portfolio/README.md

 # Digital-Resume
   I'm very delightful ❤️ to share my Website with you guys.
 Thanks for your time 🕦 in advance !
 ## Introduction
 Its' my first personal portfolio site.
-My site won't qualify as a website, It's Barely a webpage 😅.
+It is Barely a webpage 😅.
 Anyways Major Languages used in my site are HTML, CSS, and a pinch 🧂 of Javascript.
 I added font and color 🎨 support for almost every web browsers used widely.
 You can not only clone this but also easily understand the code.
 Beacause of o fancy frontend languages are used.
 It'll run under a minimal requirements.
 I have'nt clearly commented and arranged the code yet *My Bad:(*